Total Control (song): Reception

 Upon its release as a single, Cash Box noted how Davis' "hauntingly plaintive vocals succeed beautifully in capturing the smoldering intensity of this L.A.-based outfit on the first single off of its self-titled debut effort".
 The reviewer also commented on the "lazy bass and fluid, moaning sax work [which] catch the bluesy late night feel of the cut".
 Record World considered the song to be a "rather quirky ballad" on which Davis "gives a hauntingly vulnerable reading".

 The song was prominently featured in Jonathan Demme's 1986 comedy-thriller film Something Wild during a pivotal robbery scene involving Ray Sinclair (Ray Liotta) and Charlie Driggs (Jeff Daniels).

 Cover versions

-"Total Control" has been covered by American singer Tina Turner for the 1985 We Are the World album, an American superstar charity recording for famine relief efforts in Ethiopia, and by Australian singer Missy Higgins.
+"Total Control" has been covered by American singer Tina Turner for the 1985 We Are the World album, an American superstar charity recording for famine relief efforts in Ethiopia, and by Australian singer Missy Higgins for the television series Total Control.
 In 1980, Italian singer Anna Oxa made a spooky cover of the song with new lyrics in Italian by Marco Luberti under the title "Controllo totale", and it was released as a single there in 1980.